TAIC has four Commissioners.

 Stephen Davies Howard, Deputy Chief Commissioner

-He was a fighter pilot with the Royal Air Force and also served in the Royal New Zealand Air Force, attaining the rank of Group Captain in both services.
-He has a wealth of strategic international experience and was an accredited Attaché to the British Embassy to the United States.
-He retains a commercial pilot license and a commercially endorsed Ocean Yachtmaster's certificate.
+He flew fighters for the Royal Air Force (including the F4 Phantom and Tornado F3) and also served in the Royal New Zealand Air Force as the Training Group Commander.
+He attained the rank of Group Captain in both services.
+His strategic international experience includes being an accredited attaché to the British Embassy to the United States.
+He retains a commercial pilot licence and a commercially endorsed Ocean Yachtmaster's certificate.
+Stephen was appointed a Commissioner in June 2015.

-Stephen Davies Howard was first appointed to the Commission in August 2015.
+Stephen Davies Howard was first appointed as a Commissioner in June 2015.
 He was appointed Deputy Chief Commissioner from 1 November 2018 with his term expring on 31 October 2023.

 Richard Marchant is an Auckland-based barrister who has prosecuted a large number of cases on behalf of government agencies.
 He was previously a partner at Meredith Connell, and Chair of the Board from 2008 to 2013.
 He is a member of the New Zealand Bar Association and of the Criminal Bar Association.